Vyral/joe-corbisiero/_posts/2020-10-26-q-does-it-make-sense-to-sell-now.md

   - Home Seller Tips
 excerpt: Here are my thoughts on selling a home now versus waiting for spring.
 enclosure:
-pullquote: There’s never a “perfect” time to buy or sell a home.
+pullquote: There’s never a 'perfect' time to buy or sell a home.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true